UofSC-Spring-2023-Math-768-001/website/syllabus.md

 - Reliable Internet access and a USC email account;

-- If you plan to submit handwritten assignments, a scanning device such as a smartphone with the Microsoft Office Lens app.

-- The main hub for this course is the Microsoft Teams[team]({{ site.teams_url }}) run through UofSC’s Microsoft Teams account.
-To access the team for the first time on your desktop/laptop, you can use the join link including in your welcome email.

-- We will be using a computer algebra system called [Sage](https://www.sagemath.org/) to aid our learning.
-It blows your graphing calculator out of the water and is ideally suited to STEM work.
-Built as a super-set of the popular programming language [Python](https://www.python.org/), Sage skills will translate into Python skills.
-There are three main ways to access Sage:
-    - [SageMathCell](https://sagecell.sagemath.org/) is ideal for a computation involving a few lines.
-    - [CoCalc](https://www.cocalc.com/) provides a free plan for more complicted porgrams.
-    - [A local installation](http://doc.sagemath.org/html/en/installation/binary.html) will never be required of anyone.
-But, it might be valuable for a power-user.

 ## Minimal Technical Skills Needed

 Minimal technical skills are needed in this course.
 All work in this course must be completed and submitted online.
 Therefore, you must have consistent and reliable access to a computer and the Internet.
 The minimal technical skills you have include the ability to:

 - Organize and save electronic files;

-- Check and use the Microsoft Teams site daily;

 - Download and upload documents;